 The Big Three

-When it comes to home invading bugs, there are three we commonly see this time of year in Minnesota.
-These insects are boxelder bug, multicolored asian lady beetle, and the newest addition, brown marmorated stinkbug.
+When it comes to home-invading bugs, there are three we commonly see this time of year in Minnesota.
+These insects are boxelder bugs, multicolored Asian lady beetles, and the newest addition, brown marmorated stinkbugs.
 They spend their summers feeding on different things, but the one thing they have in common is a habit of clustering around and in homes when the weather cools.
 They are especially common on structures that get direct afternoon sun.